 Guest Editors are expected to:

-- make recommendations to the Editor-in-Chief on Special Issue articles and ensure the quality of the Special Issue publication;
+- Make recommendation to the Editor-in-Chief on Special Issue articles according to the Editorial Process, and ensure the quality of the Special Issue publication;

 Notices for Authors

 Authors who are invited or intend to publish in a Special Issue should pay attention to the following items: